Radoslaw-Wolnik/Better-Bookmarks/README.md

 # Better-Bookmarks
-prettier and better bookmarks manager fir firefox
+prettier and better bookmarks manager for firefox